Ostorlab/agent_nuclei/README.md

 # Nuclei agent
-An implementation of [Osorlab Agent]((https://pypi.org/project/ostorlab/) for the [Nuclei scanner](https://github.com/projectdiscovery/nuclei) by ProjectDiscovery.
+An implementation of [Ostorlab Agent]((https://pypi.org/project/ostorlab/) for the [Nuclei scanner](https://github.com/projectdiscovery/nuclei) by ProjectDiscovery.

 ## Usage